Skip to main content

 Your clients are mining, construction, civils, and quarry.
 Your operating record concerns are the same.

 Plant hire and fleet-owner businesses serve every heavy-fleet vertical in Ghana.
-The deduction game changes shape across them but the underlying record concern is identical: own the asset, evidence the use, defend the bill.
+The 2026 national budget allocated GHC 30.8 billion to the Big Push infrastructure programme, and a large share of that road and civils work runs on hired plant.
+The deduction game changes shape across verticals but the underlying record concern is identical: own the asset, evidence the use, defend the bill.

 Plant hire & fleet-owner FAQ.